delicioussmorgasbord/BG3-Monk-Wanderer-Subclass/README.md

 ACTIONS

 Recall Austerities: Use a standard action to mentally revisit your harsh training in extreme environments, steeling yourself.
 You receive a 1d4 bonus on saving throws for the next 5 turns.
+This functions like Resistance, but does not require Concentration.

 Sentience Link: Use 4 Ki to create a long-lasting mental link with all sentient creatures, enabling communication with animals and reading the thoughts of more intelligent beings until your next Long Rest.